-- 10.1.
-National Parks Partnerships Ltd (NPP) is working alongside NPE and innovative finance group Palladium to develop an innovative new mechanism for attracting private finance called Net Zero With Nature.
-It aims to support projects across the UK's 15 National Parks. - 10.2.
-The Net Zero with Nature (NZWN) Facility will draw on NPPs' pipeline of corporate prospects, and build on the success of Palladium's Partnerships for Forests (P4F) financing facility.
-This has incubated over 60 sustainable forest business models in the tropics and mobilised over £250 million of private investment. - 10.3.
-Palladium and NPP are currently securing funding for a series of pilots including one in the South Downs.
+10.1 National Parks Partnerships (NPP) is working alongside NPE and innovative finance group Palladium to develop an innovative new mechanism for attracting private finance called Net Zero With Nature.
+It aims to support projects across the UK's 15 National Parks.

+The NZWN Facility will draw on NPPs' pipeline of corporate prospects, and build on the success of Palladium's Partnerships for Forests (P4F) financing facility.
+This has incubated over 60 sustainable forest business models in the tropics and mobilised over £250 million of private investment.

+- 10.2 Palladium and NPP are currently securing funding for a series of pilots including one in the South Downs.
 These will convert the ecosystem service benefits from for example, proposals to convert arable or dairy to woodland into tangible financial products.
-Certification will be realised through methodologies developed by Defra and Forestry Commission, including the Biodiversity Net Gain metric, Natural England Nitrate scheme in the Solent, and the Woodland Peatland Carbon code.

-10.4.
-If the approach is proven, it will be replicated and scaled up to build a broad pipeline of investable projects that help restore UK nature at scale.
+Certification will be realised through methodologies developed by Defra and Forestry Commission, including the Biodiversity Net Gain metric, Natural England Nitrate scheme in the Solent, and the Woodland Peatland Carbon code. - 10.3 If the approach is proven, it will be replicated and scaled up to build a broad pipeline of investable projects that help restore UK nature at scale.